-Gearing up for a great summer season!
-Around performances, we are working on the new CD.
+Annual hometown Christmas show at Portland Players on sale now!
+New show with Jonathan Edwards just added for February in Florida!
+Around performances this fall, we are working on a new original music CD.
 Coming soon will be a page dedicated to the new project.
 If you'd like to receive email updates every 3-4 weeks, please sign up!
 Enjoy your week!

 May 13, 2013 - Keith Shortall from the Maine Public Broadcasting Network recently interviewed Don and it ran on Maine Public Radio today!
 You can listen to a five and a half minute segment of "Remembering Dan Fogelberg: Maine Musician Produces Tribute Record", with music, at this LINK.

 GREAT NEWS!
 March 20, 2013 - This evening it was announced that the Don Campbell Band will perform at the 4th Annual Dan Fogelberg Celebration Weekend in Dan's hometown of Peoria, IL on Saturday night, August 31st!
 Details coming soon, but save the date!